yubinkarki/Portfolio/README.md

 - `git switch --orphan <new branch>`
 - `git commit --allow-empty -m "Initial commit on orphan branch"`
 - `git push -u origin <new branch>`

+## Note
+> This repository is no longer is use as the deployment for the portfolio is being managed with Vercel via the private source code repo.